thomas-haslwanter/scikit-kinematics/docs/imus.rst

 These routines facilitate the calculation of 3d movement kinematics for recordings from inertial measurement units (IMUs).
-Currently data from two systems are supported:
+Currently data from 4 systems are supported:

 * XSens
 * xio
 * YEI
+* polulu

 Functions
 ---------